 How does Alpha Creates help law firms and legal services organizations?

 There are really three legs to the Alpha Creates stool.
 We work with law firms on their innovation projects, regardless of where they are on their innovation journey.
-We have seen the law firms responding to the innovation call, as innovation functions became du jour, in three ways:
+The law firms responding to the innovation call, as innovation functions became du jour, in three ways:

 - Foundation of innovation committee: Made up of a diverse group of lawyers and professionals at the firm.
 This is where most firms’ innovation journey start.